-Purchasing and receiving costs are included in the cost of sales, as well as the costs of storing and moving raw materials and packaging materials.
+Purchasing, receiving and warehousing costs Purchasing and receiving costs are included in the cost of sales, as well as the costs of storing and moving raw materials and packaging materials.
 The costs of storing finished products at the brewery as well as costs incurred for subsequent storage in distribution centers are included within distribution expenses.

-(Z) DERIVATIVE FINANCIAL INSTRUMENTS
+(Z) Derivative financial instruments